sophieM03/git-workshop/README.md

 1. Create a GitHub account attached to your society.

+2. Update your account avatar, it will be easier for your collaborators to identify you.

+## Create an SSH key and attach it to your account

-2. Create its key `~/.ssh/id_rsa_society` that will be attached to your account:
+1. Create the key `~/.ssh/id_rsa_society` that will be attached to your account:

 ```bash
 ssh-keygen -t rsa -b 4096 -C "mail@society.com"
 ```

-3. Add `society.github.com` host to your ssh config:
+2. Add `society.github.com` host to your ssh config:

 ```sshconfig
 Host society.github.com